mysablehats/adafuse-3d-human-pose/README.md

+# *IMPORTANT NOTE: I've completely bastardized this.
+Not for external use yet.
+Get original code. *

-# [IJCV Article] *AdaFuse*: Adaptive Multiview Fusion for Accurate Human Pose Estimation in the Wild
+# ORIGINAL HEADER: # [IJCV Article] *AdaFuse*: Adaptive Multiview Fusion for Accurate Human Pose Estimation in the Wild

 ## Resources